 Human health depends on at least 22 essential mineral elements, which should be supplied through a balanced diet.
 However, over 60% of the world’s population suffers from deficiencies in key minerals such as iron, over 30% in zinc, 30% in iodine, and 15% in selenium.
 Calcium, magnesium, and copper deficiencies are also common globally, affecting both developed and developing countries.
 Mineral malnutrition poses a serious global challenge, contributing to impaired growth, immunity, and cognitive development.
 Fortunately, this crisis can be mitigated through dietary diversification, mineral supplementation, food fortification, and biofortification—enhancing mineral content in edible crops.
 Among these, iron and zinc deficiencies have garnered particular attention due to their widespread prevalence and adverse effects on both human health and agricultural productivity (Cakmak et al., 2010).
 Zinc (Zn) deficiency occurs widely in both crops and humans (White and Zasoski, 1999).
 In soil, Zn deficiency not only reduces grain yield but also decreases the nutritional quality of the produce, ultimately affecting human nutrition (Cakmak, 2008).
 Globally, zinc is recognized as the fifth major nutrient deficiency after protein-calorie, iron, vitamin A, and iodine (Prasad, 2003; Hotz and Brown, 2004), affecting millions of hectares of cropland and approximately one-third of the human population.
 In humans, zinc is essential for physical growth, immune function, reproductive health, sensory function, and neurobehavioral development (Hotz and Brown, 2004).
 In plants, Zn functions as a cofactor in several enzymes involved in carbohydrate metabolism, protein synthesis, auxin regulation, pollen formation, and maintaining cell membrane integrity (Marschner, 1995).
 It also plays a role in gene expression related to stress tolerance, including tolerance to high light intensity and temperature (Cakmak, 2000).

 Zinc deficiency has become widespread under intensive cropping systems, ranking next to nitrogen in terms of limiting crop productivity (Choudhary et al., 2022).
 Continuous use of high-analysis fertilizers without micronutrient supplementation, along with neglect of organic manures and crop residues particularly in neutral to alkaline soils has exacerbated Zn deficiency, leading to significant reductions in crop yield.
 The availability of zinc in soil is influenced by pH, organic matter content, and soil texture, highlighting the importance of proper zinc management for sustainable crop production (Jangir et al., 2014).
 Among the various agro-techniques, balanced and adequate supply of nutrients is major key factor for harnessing higher production per unit land area.
 Agronomically, zinc can be applied via soil, seed treatment, foliar spray and seed priming or by dipping seedlings into a fertilizer solution.
 Micronutrient seed treatment helps to have good crop stand, improves crop growth, yield and enrich the grains with micronutrient.
 Seed treatment is advantageous because it is economically convenient as micronutrient requirement for biofortification is less.
 Seed treatment is a good option in comparison to soil application, as the requirement of nutrients is reduced.
 Zinc can be soil applied through broadcasting or banding below seed.
 Zinc foliar application is promising to enrich zinc in the seed (Ladumor et al., 2020).
+The main objective of the study was to assess the effect of mulching and zinc fortification on growth and yield of maize (Zea mays L.) under Rainfed Conditions in Central Uttar Pradesh.

 Materials And Methods